Ke'Bryan Hayes Player Props: Pirates vs. Rockies

 Rockies Pitching Rankings

-- The Rockies' 5.06 team ERA ranks 23rd across all league pitching staffs.
+- The Rockies have the 26th-ranked team ERA across all MLB pitching staffs (5.30).

-- Rockies pitchers combine to rank 19th in baseball in home runs given up (20 total, 1.3 per game).
+- Rockies pitchers combine to give up 22 total home runs at a rate of 1.3 per game (to rank 20th in the league).

-- Freeland gets the start for the Rockies, his fourth of the season.
-He is 2-0 with a .96 ERA and 11 strikeouts in 18 2/3 innings pitched.
+- Urena (0-2) takes the mound for the Rockies in his fourth start of the season.
+He's put together a 9.90 ERA in 10 2/3 innings pitched, with seven strikeouts.

-- His last time out was on Wednesday against the St. Louis Cardinals, when the left-hander threw six innings, surrendering two earned runs while giving up six hits.
+- In his last appearance on Wednesday against the St. Louis Cardinals, the right-hander threw five innings, giving up three earned runs while surrendering five hits.

+- In three games this season, the 31-year-old has put up a 9.90 ERA and 6.3 strikeouts per nine innings, while allowing a batting average of .370 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.